arduino-libraries/WiFiNINA/docs/api.md

 #### Parameters

 - ip: the IP address that the client will connect to (array of 4 bytes)
-- URL: the domain name the client will connect to (string, ex.:"arduino.cc")
+- URL: the domain name the client will connect to (string e.g., "arduino.cc")
 - port: the port that the client will connect to (int)

 #### Returns